cluesurf/term/book/packages.md

 https://betterprogramming.pub/a-memory-friendly-way-of-reading-files-in-node-js-a45ad0cc7bb6

-On StarTreet the dev server, read each file's hash using streaming API or fs.read directly with shared memory buffer.
+On TermTreet the dev server, read each file's hash using streaming API or fs.read directly with shared memory buffer.
 Find all the old files using each hash, those files you don't have to recompile.
 Find the new files because they didn't exist in the cache, and compile those.
 Find the removed files because the cache contained extra files that weren't found in the new hash set.
 Remove those from the cache.

-StarTreet the dev server, when a file renamed, clear the cache and add the new value.
+TermTreet the dev server, when a file renamed, clear the cache and add the new value.

 link: hash